Maurice Curtis

 Maurice Curtis (1849 – 1920), stage name M. B. Curtis, was an American stage actor, producer, and real estate developer, at one point tried and acquitted of a policeman's murder.

+He achieved fame in the title role of George H. Jessop's 1881 play Sam'l of Posen; or, The Commercial Drummer.

 Biography

 Mauritz Bertram Strelinger was born in 1849 as proved by the entry in the Strelinger family Bible.
 He was born to a Jewish family in Nagy Selmetz, a Hungarian town that is now in Slovakia outside of Ruzomberok.

 He came to the United States in 1856 as a six year old with his family.
 He tried to join the Union Army as a drummer boy, but was refused due to extreme youth.
 He held various jobs in Detroit and then Chicago but was very drawn to the theatre.
 He eventually got a job at McVickers Theatre in Chicago and began a stage career.

 He performed in over 200 roles from low comedy to Shakespeare and always received great praise in newspaper reviews.
 He cut his teeth in San Francisco and Montreal in the 1870s.
 He was best known for starring as Samuel Plastrick, the lead character in the comic melodrama Sam'l of Posen; or, The Commercial Drummer by George H. Jessop.
-It was first produced in Georgia in 1879, according to Curtis, and opened in New York on May 16, 1881 after a national tour, having previously been rejected by all New York theatre owners and is credited as introducing the first salesman as hero character.
+It was first produced in Georgia in 1879, according to Curtis, and opened in New York on May 16, 1881, after a national tour, having previously been rejected by all New York theatre owners and is credited as introducing the first salesman as hero character.

 In 1883, Curtis purchased the copyright of the play from Jessop and continued using the Plastrick character into the 1890s.
 Though there are many quoted sources for the character of Sam'l after it brought Curtis meteoric fame and fortune, the character was a Jewish "drummer", or traveling salesman, and Curtis claimed he based his portrayal of him on a real salesman in San Francisco, claiming, "He was, perhaps, one of the most comical men that I ever met; and for the life of me I could never refrain from giving imitations of him."
 Curtis also claimed to have thought of the character while waiting for a train in Texas and others claimed credit as well.
 The role earned him substantial fame and wealth amounting to US$250,000 ($ today).